|

 closed in Autumn 2006.

-the history of Heathrow Airport in photographs and words, with
+exhibition of the history of Heathrow Airport in photographs and words,

-displays, computer displays, artefacts and models.
-On the first floor is
+with displays, computer displays, artefacts and models.
+On the first

 a cafe along with an area that has views of the airport grounds.